updated on 09 July 2024

 Non-law students often worry that their degree is an invisible barrier between themselves and the legal profession.
 This simply isn’t true.

-Your non-law degree will equip you with alternative skills and experiences from other fields that law firms want to see in their future trainees.
+Your non-law degree will equip you with transferable skills and experiences from other fields that law firms want to see in future trainees.
 The trick to getting ahead is to use these to your advantage and make the most of the opportunities offered to you throughout your studies.

-With this in mind, here are five things you can do to help you secure your dream job in the legal profession.
+With this in mind, here are five things you can do to help secure your dream legal job.

 Understanding the various routes into law, as well as the profession as a whole, is important for all aspiring lawyers.

-First, consider whether you want to work with a team of like-minded lawyers as a solicitor in a law firm or at the self-funded Bar as a barrister.
+First, consider whether you want to work with a team of like-minded lawyers as a solicitor in a law firm or more independently at the Bar as a barrister.

 In terms of applications, as a non-law student, you can start applying for vacation schemes in the final year of your degree, with some firms offering non-law-specific schemes.
 Mini-pupillages are also available for non-law students considering the barrister route.
 Those looking to pursue a career as a barrister should check for mini-pupillages throughout the year, with a number of chambers running mini-pupillages between February and May.